 TV mounts and projector screens

 A 75-inch TV measured diagonally?
-The width is roughly 65 inches.
+This leads to the width is roughly 65 inches.
 But the mounting pattern* or clearance height* often lands you at 73 inches from floor to bracket center.
 That's 6'1" — right at eye level for many people standing.
-Worth keeping that in mind.

 Human height references